DAGWorks-Inc/hamilton/examples/prefect/README.md

 # Hamilton + Prefect

 In this example, were going to show how to run a simple `data preprocessing -> model training -> model evaluation` workflow using Hamilton within Prefect tasks.
 - [**Prefect**](https://prefect.io) is an open source orchestrator written in Python.
 Its purpose is to launch and execute your workflows over your infrastructure.
-It has integrations with many popular tools (Snowflake, dbt, Ray, OpenAI, etc.)
+It is a macro-orchestration system.
 - [**Hamilton**](https://github.com/dagworks-inc/hamilton) is a micro-framework to describe dataflows in Python.
-Its strength is expressing the flow of data & computation in a way that is straightforward to create, maintain, and reuse (much like dbt for SQL)
+Its strength is expressing the flow of data & computation in a way that is straightforward to create, maintain, and reuse (much like DBT has done for SQL).
+It is lightweight and can be run anywhere that python runs.
+It is a micro-orchestration system.

 ## Why both?
-Prefect includes useful features for production system such as job queues, caching, retries, logging, and more.
-However, each additional task you create comes with execution overhead and needs to be manually added to the DAG structure.
-Opting for less granular tasks ultimately reduces visibility and maintainability.
+Prefect is a heavy weight system that includes useful features for production system such as job queues, caching, retries, logging, and more.
+However, each additional "task" you create comes with execution overhead and needs to be manually added to the DAG structure.
+Opting for less granular tasks ultimately reduces visibility and maintainability, while opting for more creates more overhead.

-In contrast, Hamilton automatically builds its DAG from the function definition, encouraging clean, small and single-purposed functions.
-By using Hamilton in a Prefect task, you gain this greater insight into lineage, reduced Prefect execution overhead, and you get portable Python code you can run outside Prefect too.
+In contrast, Hamilton automatically builds its DAG from the function definition itself, encouraging clean, small and single-purposed functions.
+By using Hamilton in a Prefect task, you gain this greater insight into lineage, reduced Prefect execution overhead and a simpler DAG to manage, and you get portable Python code you can run outside Prefect too.

 ## What does the code do?
 This example illustrates a typical data science / machine learning workflow where we: